Rakshith176/IRIS_191CS148_1_Django/README.md

    * The transaction section is made available for the student to view all transactions that were completed till date.

    ### General Features
-   * All books that are added by the admin is showed in all books section(which has quantity greater than 0)
+   * All books that are added by the admin is showed in all books section(which has quantity greater than 0).
    * Quantity of book is decreased once the book is approved and increased if the book is returned by the student automatically.
    * Options to add, delete, update, approve books etc.. students are prevented access to this as they are specific to admin only.
    * Flash messages are activated for every action done.
-   * Features given to admin are not made available to student(security issues are sorted)
+   * Features given to admin are not made available to student(security issues are sorted).

 ## Planned Features
  * For now the admin will be given userid and password to login to admin portal(or can be created manually).
 A registration page can be made giving a secret key opt for teachers to create their admin profile through the website. **This data can be stored in the same table where student info is stored**.
-Which we will have a single table in the database for student and teachers..
+Which we will have a single table in the database for student and teachers.(by extending the default user model)
  * Multiple images uploading option.
  * Frontend can be improved better

  ## Known Bugs
- * There is slight problem with media folder
+ * There is slight problem with media folder.
- If any bugs or issues is found please do open an issue mentioning the problem
+ If any bugs or issues is found please do open an issue mentioning the problem.

  ## References
  * [Django documentation](https://docs.djangoproject.com/en/3.1/)